apostrophecms/apostrophe-documentation/modules/apostrophe-assets/index.md

 This task is primarily implemented by the logic in afterInit, however if we are sending a bundle to uploadfs this is a fine time to do that part.
+### stylesheetsHelper(*when*)
+Implementation of stylesheeets helper, as a method for easier use of super pattern to extend it.
+See the documentation for the stylesheets helper.
+Name is suffixed to avoid a conflict with a property.
+### scriptsHelper(*when*)
+Implementation of scripts helper, as a method for easier use of super pattern to extend it.
+See the documentation for the scripts helper.
+Name is suffixed to avoid a conflict with a property.
 ## Nunjucks template helpers
 ### stylesheets(*when*)
 apos.assets.stylesheets renders markup to load CSS that